RikkieBobby/Project1/README.md

-Welcome to Project 1 Readme.md.
-A landing page website with information about me.
+Welcome to the Readme.me for Project 1 "My First Landing Page" by Richard Nolan

 Key Features:
 - Created using HTML and CSS programmes
 - A navigation bar directing users to different parts of the page
 - An interactive website with information about me for users to view and explore
 - Areas of the page which are responsive to user interaction
+- Images linked to the project
 - A "get in contact" form
 - Links to social media